cccbr/belfryprojects/content/docs/090-project-finance/index.md

 ### Legacies

 Legacies, some substantial, have unexpectedly provided the stimulus for bell projects.
 Although a legacy cannot be assumed for any particular project, those writing their will may consider legacies to Bell Restoration Funds held by one of the [ringing societies](https://cccbr.org.uk/about/members/) or the [Central Council of Church Bell Ringers](https://cccbr.org.uk/cc-bell-ringing-fund/) itself.
+Steve Coleman has an [article](#ringing-and-money) "*Donating in Your Will*".

 Donations may also be requested in memory of a deceased person in lieu of flowers.